fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 app.synth()
 ```

-The usage of pure functions gives possibility to decompose the infrastructure definition into small functions.
+Now, the infrastructure is decomposable using small function.
 Each obviously correct and self explainable.
+This example eliminates boilerplate code of class constructions.

+Here are some of the benefits:
+* Infrastructure intent is clear and obvious
+* It becomes testable and easier to reason about
+* Easier to debug and maintain

+See the gist of [`pure.ts`](https://gist.github.com/fogfish/e97ef042db0afe011149873a56f79d93).